 Many of our students are interested in entering one of the branches of the armed services upon graduation from IRHS.
 We have included links to each branch of the military for you to review.
 Additionally, we often have recruiters on campus.
-If you would like to meet with one of the recruiters, please check the daily announcements or come to the counseling office for a schedule of their visits.
+If you would like to meet with one of the recruiters, please check the daily announcements or the calendar on the Counseling website for their availability on campus.

-Reserve Officer Training Corps (ROTC) for the Air Force, Army or Navy are programs are offered at different college campuses around the country so check out the website if you're interested.
+Reserve Officer Training Corps (ROTC) programs are offered at different college campuses around the country, so check out the website to find out if it is offered at a college you are interested in or one close by.

 JROTC is available to students at IRHS.
-Please see below for further information or access the link to IRHS' Course Catalog on the Counseling Home Page.
+Please see below for further information or access the IRHS Course Catalog under the 2022-2023 Registration tab on the Counseling website.

 Excerpts from the IRHS Course Catalog: